-Sub-step 3b: Show that the identified barriers would not prevent the implementation of at least
+Sub-step 3b: Show that the identified barriers would not prevent the implementation of at least one of the alternatives (except the proposed project activity)

 The alternative to this project activity was to maintain the current situation and focus strictly in its core business, which is the production of sugar and alcohol.
 Therefore, as the barriers mentioned above are directly related to entering into a new business (electricity sale), there is no impediment for sugar mills to maintain (or even invest in) its core business.